sirknigget/sbx-demo/README.md

-Spawn a new Codex sandbox from a template, mounted in this workspace:
+Spawn a new Codex sandbox from a template, mounted in this workspace: _(You can replace with 'claude' or others)_

 `sbx run codex`